dmitrybubyakin/nova-medialibrary-field/README.md

 ### Validation

-Validation works only when you store a new file.
+Validation works only when you are storing a new file.

 ```php
 Medialibrary::make('Featured Image', 'featured')